Using a non-minimal coupling between matter and curvature to sequester the Cosmological Constant: Introduction

 However, these lead to the eponymous problem of how to cancel out the difference of $\sim 120$ orders of magnitude between the contribution $\La_0 $ stemming from summing the zero-point energies of Standard Model fields and beyond, and the observed value $\La \sim H_0^2$ (where $H_0 \simeq 10^{-42}$ GeV is the current value of the Hubble parameter) \cite{problem}.
 In General Relativity (GR), this requires that the `bare' CC is extremely fine-tuned so that it almost exactly cancels out the large value of $\Lambda_0$, leaving as a residue the observed value $\Lambda$.

 Even though it does not solve the problem, Unimodular gravity \cite{unimodular} distinguishes itself amongst several proposals for generating a CC in an elegant way, as it arises out of an {\it a priori} constraint on the allowed diffeomorphisms.
-In another proposal relevant for our discussion \cite{sequester}, the required sequester of the ``bare'' and vacuum-energy contributions to the CC is attained by resorting to a modification of GR which implies the addition of global terms to the Einstein-Hilbert action, together with an adequate scalar field acting as a Lagrange multiplier.
+In another proposal relevant for our discussion \cite{sequester}, the required sequester of the ``bare'' and vacuum-energy contributions to the CC is achieved consideering a modification of GR which implies the addition of global terms to the Einstein-Hilbert action, together with an adequate scalar field acting as a Lagrange multiplier.

-This work aims to show that such a sequester may also be attained by resorting to a non-minimal coupling between matter and curvature \cite{NMC}, through a mechanism that shares significant features with Unimodular gravity.
+This work aims to show that such a sequester may also be obtained by resorting to a non-minimal coupling between matter and curvature \cite{NMC}, through a mechanism that shares significant features with Unimodular gravity.
 Furthermore, such a model shares some common features with the so-called emergent gravity models \cite{emergent1} (see {\it e.g.} Ref. \cite{emergent2} for an example of an observational signature), but arises out of the usual action functional formalism.